Spesandes/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule: This script prints the result of POWER divided by DIVIDE, followed by a new line
 10-love_exponent_breath: This script displays the result of BREATH to the power LOVE
 11-binary_to_decimal: This script converts a number from base 2 to base 10
+12-combinations: This script prints all possible combinations of two letters, except oo